-During January 2019 the Contractor continued the relocation of the Dulles Toll Road (DTR) south of the Herndon Station for accessing the kiss and ride area and allowing the realignment of the DTR for Herndon Station.
-Traction power substations (TPSS) and tie-breaker stations (TBS) were graded and paved.
+During March 2019 the Contractor continued the relocation of the Dulles Toll Road (DTR) south of the Herndon Station for accessing the kiss and ride area and allowing the realignment of the DTR for Herndon Station.
 The Innovation Station sanitary line was exposed to allow rework of the line to the appropriate slope per the specifications.
-The stormwater management ponds were constructed.
-Fencing to secure the system from at-grade access continue to be installed along the guideway, as were "chain marker" signs to identify the operating location on the system.
-Grounding of the fencing continues prior to energization of the guideway and access of WMATA rail vehicles.
+The contractor is hand mining to ensure the proper elevation and slope of the line.
+This line was originally directionally bored; however, during the drilling for this line the operator lost the drill and deviated from the intended path causing a dip at the midpoint of the drain line from the station.
+The stormwater management ponds were constructed as access became available.
+Grounding of the fencing continued prior to energization of the guideway and the access of WMATA rail vehicles.
+Median barrier walls were cast in their final configuration between the DTR and the Dulles International Airport Access Highway (DIAAH).
+Stormwater drainage lines were installed along Edmund Halley Drive as the roadway reconfiguration continued.

-Power and communication lines were relocated to allow clearance from top of rail on the east and west sides of Ashburn Station.
-Verizon lines are the remaining facilities to be relocated.
+Power and communication lines continue to be relocated to allow clearance from top of rail on the east and west sides of Ashburn Station.
+The overhead lines have been removed and relocated.
+Communication and electric lines were relocated along Edmund Halley Drive roadway relocation.

 Herndon Station - Station ceiling grid installation continued in the station and on the pedestrian bridges.
 Ceramic tile was placed in the public restrooms.
 Elevator and escalator work continued in the north pavilion and south pavilion.
-Roofing installation continued on the north pavilion.
-The slab for the pedestrian bridge section connecting the south pavilion with the existing parking garage was poured along with the landings in the new stair tower adjacent to the parking garage.
+Glazing and trim work continued in the pavilions.

 Innovation Station - Finish work continues on the station and pavilion.
 Finishes are being applied to the station with ceiling grids and lighting fixtures.
 Plumbing fixtures were installed and finish tile was placed in the restrooms.
-Station platform shelters were installed
+Station elevator and escalator trim was installed.

-Reston Town Center Station -North and south pavilion construction continues with the detailing of the elevators and escalators.
-The installation of roofing panels and ceiling grid continued in the station and on the pedestrian bridges.
-Tile installation began within the station.
+Reston Town Center Station -Detailing of the north and south pavilion elevators and escalators continued.
+The installation of roofing trim and ceiling grid continued in the station and on the pedestrian bridges.
+Trim installation continued within the station.

 Dulles Airport Station - The installation of station lighting and ceiling grid framing continued in the mezzanine ceiling.
 Granite treads were placed on the staircases.
-Station platform pavers, canopy trim and ceiling panel installation continued in January as did the installation of louvers.
+Station mezzanine paver installation continued, as did the installation of station louvers.

-Loudoun Gateway Station - Station vault roof skylight glazing continues.
-Electrical cable pulling continues throughout the station and to the platform edge lighting.
-Station and pedestrian bridge ceiling grid and panel installation trim work continued in January.
+Loudoun Gateway Station - Installation of station vault roof skylight glazing continues.
+Electrical cable pulling continues throughout the station.
+Station and pedestrian bridge ceiling grid and panel installation trim work continued in March.
+Station ceramic tile work also continued.